 A number of modifications and additions have been made to Maria Parham over the years, including a name change in 2005 to Maria Parham Medical Center.
 The J.W.
 Jenkins, Sr. Medical Services Building was constructed in 1974; the John T. Church Building was added in 1990 and the Brodie Waddill Wing was completed in 1997.
 In 2005, Maria Parham added a new patient tower and remodeled much of the existing hospital at a cost of over $50 million dollars.

 In November of 2011, Maria Parham Medical Center was acquired by Duke LifePoint, a joint venture between Duke and LifePoint Hospitals (Brentwood, TN) in an innovative joint venture between Duke LifePoint and MPMC.
 MPMC was the first hospital in the country to commit to this type of concept.

 Today, Maria Parham Health, a Duke LifePoint hospital, is a private, full-service regional hospital serving the people of north central North Carolina and Southside Virginia.
 With a team of more than 150 physicians and 700 clinical and support staff, Maria Parham offers a wide range of services and the latest technology to meet the healthcare needs of the community.
-Maria Parham, located in Henderson, NC, is fully accredited by both The Joint Commission and CMS.
+Maria Parham, located in Henderson, NC, is fully accredited by CMS.